Algonquin Canoe Trip

 for a bridge, with proper roads on each side of the river.
 It was

-road wasn't on the map.
-In the following days I crossed a few more
+the road wasn't on the map.
+In the following days I crossed a few

-roads like this, I guess they were used for forestry at some point, but
+more roads like this, I guess they were used for forestry at some

-according the the park paper forestry wasn't allowed in the park for
+point, but according the the park paper forestry wasn't allowed in

 15:00 At p410.
 This is what rapids look like, and it's why you

-exactly like jellyfish, all flobbery and kind of disgusting, but
+look exactly like jellyfish, all flobbery and kind of disgusting,

-they're attached to the rock, and I don't know whether they're plants
+but they're attached to the rock, and I don't know whether they're

 18:00 At p250

-to estimate the distance traveled on rivers.
-I took them to be the same
+how to estimate the distance traveled on rivers.
+I took them to be

-as lakes, thinking measuring a straight line will be close enough, but
+the same as lakes, thinking measuring a straight line will be close

 The rivers are constantly turning, with hardly any straight sections

-also significantly decreases the speed and increases the ammount of
+it also significantly decreases the speed and increases the ammount

-effort per meter needed.
-Often you have to either slow down, or even
+of effort per meter needed.
+Often you have to either slow down, or

 Also - navigation on the small rivers is brutal.
 Because of all the

-rivers merging, which makes deciding where to turn very difficult
+are rivers merging, which makes deciding where to turn very

 Thursday

-pack of wolves - a combination of howling and squealing, I guess they
+Heard a pack of wolves - a combination of howling and squealing, I

-were either fighting or maybe killing something.
-Lasted about a minute.
+guess they were either fighting or maybe killing something.
+Lasted

 Looking at the map and considering yesterday's lessons about river